googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 Adobe demonstrates Multiple Master (MM) fonts.
 They interpolate from corner masters and do not encode the default.
-Multiple master instantiation is done at runtime instead of ahead of time, although [Adobe Type Master (ATM)](https://en.wikipedia.org/wiki/Adobe_Type_Manager) offered ahead-of-time export.
+Multiple Master instantiation is done at runtime instead of ahead of time, although [Adobe Type Master (ATM)](https://en.wikipedia.org/wiki/Adobe_Type_Manager) offered ahead-of-time export.

 ATM is very popular at this time.
 It hooks font-related system calls and is thus able to make MM Just Work in a variety of apps, albeit with limited capability.
 A few apps, most notably Illustrator